AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ### Output {#output}

-Now, when we access `/content/my-example.html` it will return the following `/content/my-example.html` file.
+Now, when `/content/my-example.html` is accessed, it returns the following `/content/my-example.html` file.

 ```xml
 <div>